arinettte/hse_project_ml/README.md

  - **Playlists** Added playlists sorted by genre and by user action at the current time

+- **Emotional recognition** Onboard implementation of a quantized Neural Network to predict the current emotion of the user to reccomend him the relevant track.

 ## Download

 We have made our application available for download!
-To do this, you need to follow the link and download the .exe
+To do this, you need to follow the link and download the project and run main.exe

 [Link](https://drive.google.com/file/d/1PwEhHlbpH2-E3iqb75g9oV1D1xsFXYyT/view?usp=drive_link)